Chants of 'cheat cheat cheat' after Green's contentious catch to dismiss Gill | Sports-Games

 Chants of 'cheat cheat cheat' after Green's contentious catch to dismiss Gill

-Gill scored 18 in an opening stand of 41 and was looking in good rhythm.As tea was called, a dejected Indian skipper Rohit Sharma was seen having a chat with on-field umpires while trudging back to pavilion.It was the second time in the game that Green took a screamer after Ajinkya Rahanes catch in first innings.
+Gill scored 18 in an opening stand of 41 and was looking in good rhythm.As tea was called, a dejected Indian skipper Rohit Sharma was seen having a chat with on-field umpires while trudging back to pavilion.Even a TV screen grab of the replay was tweeted from Gills official social media handle in which the ball seemed to be touching the ground.It was the second time in the game that Green took a screamer after Ajinkya Rahanes catch in first innings.

 At the stroke of tea, Scott Boland got one to bounce little extra from length and it flew from ball the shoulder of Gill's blade only to be scooped up inches off the ground by a diving Green, stationed at gully.
 Gill scored 18 in an opening stand of 41 and was looking in good rhythm.